Skip to main content

 Drink bottled or filtered water

-Tap water in Jordan is generally not recommended for drinking.
-Stick to bottled water or water that has been properly filtered.
+Tap water in Jordan isn't reliably safe to drink.
+Stick to bottled water or water that's been properly filtered.

 MEDIUM